Janooba/immersive-interactions/README.md

 This project aims to provide the most comprehensive and physically accurate buttons and switches on the VRChat market.

+## Dependencies

+- Udon Sharp
+- TextMeshPro (for debugging)

+## Installation

+- Add this project to VCC with this url `https://Janooba.github.io/immersive-interactions/index.json` or by clicking the Add to VCC button here [Here](https://janooba.github.io/immersive-interactions/)

+- Alternatively, check out the [Releases](https://github.com/Janooba/immersive-interactions/releases) page for old-school package access.

 ## Accurately tracked hands!
 https://github.com/Janooba/immersive-interactions/assets/17034238/4ae79dc1-2825-4e8b-9085-6d35e09e4d92